This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Step 8: Add in a teaspoon of food coloring and mix until evenly mixed.

-If a deeper red color is desired add more food coloring and continue mixing.
+If you want more of a deep red color, add more food coloring and continue mixing.

 Step 10: Place dough balls on the prepared baking sheets about two inches apart.

-Step 11: Bake the cookies for 12-14 minutes or until tops are cracked, then transfer to wire rack to finish cooling.
+Step 11: Bake for 12-14 minutes or until tops are cracked, then transfer the cookies to a wire rack to cool completely.
 Enjoy!

 Crinkle Cookie Frequently Asked Questions